X

 To stand out, I can:

-• . ask relevant questions
+• .
+Ask relevant questions.

-• . stay natural and authentic
+• .
+Maintain a natural and authentic demeanor.

 At the end, the recruiter will often ask me: “Do you have any questions?”
 This is a great opportunity to demonstrate my interest and set myself apart.